 “Guilty” and “Liable” Don’t Mean the Same Thing.

-When we’re talking about criminal law, we are specifically talking about one of two fucking outcomes: guilty or not guilty.
+When we’re talking about criminal law, we are specifically talking about one of two outcomes: guilty or not guilty.
 That’s it.
 There’s no in-between, and the effect of the outcome is someone walking free or going to jail.
 The person that brings the charges isn’t a person, but rather the people, because criminal offenses are seen as offenses against the whole of the populace.
 The state tries cases in criminal law on behalf of the whole of society, and not on behalf of an individual victim.
-It’s essentially the state saying “You’ve broken our agreement for a cohesive society, now you’re gonna pay motherfucker.”
+It’s essentially the state saying “You’ve broken our agreement for a cohesive society, now you’re gonna pay.”

 Civil law, as I said above, is really one person asking the court to intervene in a dispute between two people and issue a decision.
-One person has been wronged, and therefore they are entitled to seek that the wrongdoer be held responsible.
+One person has been wronged, and therefore they are entitled to seek that the wrongdoer is held responsible.
 They get to sue and ask the court, and the jury, to enter a judgment in their favor, be it money, an order telling the other person to not do something, etc. Civil lawsuits, accordingly, don’t deal in guilty or innocence, they deal solely in the realm of liability, which is a fancy way of saying “this person is responsible for that thing.”

 These distinctions are present throughout those cases.
 In criminal law, there are “charges,” in civil law there are “claims.”
 In criminal law, the state is called the “Prosecution” while in civil law the party bringing the action is the “Plaintiff.”
 In criminal law, the action starts with a “filing of charges,” in civil law it opens with the “filing of a Complaint.”
 The two systems are so different, we have two entirely different procedural systems for how each lawsuit is handled, the Rules of Civil Procedure and the Rules of Criminal Procedure.